pfmiles/kan-java/README.md

 kan-java
 ========

-A dynamic compilation tool for java which also allows you to cut language features.
+A dynamic compilation tool for java which allows you to cut language features.